 Unethical selfishness, on the other hand, is what is commonly associated with the word “selfishness”.
 This is when someone follows his or her best interest (or simply uncontrolled appetites) no matter what.
 If this would inconvenience other people, so be it.
 Examples of such people would include criminals, dishonest politicians, certain categories of sales people, social security benefit cheats etc..

 As you can see, there are different categories of selfishness and the word doesn’t have to have a negative connotation.
-There are types of selfishness that we, as ethical human beings, should strife to eliminate.
-However, there is nothing wrong with being selfish in an ethical manner without hurting others.
+There are types of selfishness that we, as ethical human beings, should strive to eliminate.
+However, there is nothing wrong with being selfish when doing so doesn’t harm others.

 Perceived altruism often is an example of unethical selfishness